——— excellence in hearing healthcare needs

-The main purpose of impedance audiometry is to determine the status of the tympanic membrane and middle ear via tympanometry.
+Purpose of impedance audiometry is to determine the status of the tympanic membrane and middle ear by tympanometry test.

 Tympanometry test enables us to determine how well the conducting part of the ear (from the external canal and includes the middle ear) is functioning.
 The test will help to identify middle ear pathology.